magicalpuffin/mli-puffinsystems/site_content/markdown/blog/20230715 Demo Manufacturing Kanban Part 1.md

 ---
 post_id: 20230715
-title: Demo Manufacturing Kanban
+title: Demo Manufacturing Kanban Part 1
 description: Blog post about creating a manufacturing kanban using Django, HTMX, and Bootstrap.
 date_created: 2023-07-15
-date_updated: 2023-11-04
+date_updated: 2024-03-27
 ---
-![demo mfg kanban screenshot](/static/content/images/blog/20230715_mfg_kanban.png)
+![demo mfg kanban screenshot](/static/content/images/blog/20230715_mfg_kanban.png) *Screenshot of some cards in Demo Manufacturing Kanban*
 ## Overview

 This post will describe the original Django version of this project.
 I plan on remaking this project using Svelte and Django Rest Framework.